Independent Foreclosure Review

 Therefore, it does not appear that you have anything to lose by cashing your Independent Foreclosure Review check.
 HOWEVER, you should seek legal advice from an attorney who is fully aware of your current situation.

-The above is not legal advice, but The Law Firm of Vaughn & Weber, PLLC is here to assist you!
+The above is not legal advice, but the Law Firm of Vaughn, Weber & Prakope, PLLC is here to assist you!
 Call (516) 858-2620 to schedule an appointment with an attorney.

 Don’t file a Chapter 7 bankruptcy unless you have 500k in debt!